The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Information about conversion to Christianity in Iceland

-A slide from an online Medieval history course at the University of Iceland which I attended.
+A slide from an online Medieval history course at the University of Iceland, which I attended.
 Photo credit Beth Rogers

-Christianity was spreading in the countries around Iceland and the Norwegian King Olav demanded that Icelanders converted to Christianity.
-Most of the Vikings in Iceland were pagans, but there were some settlers who had been Christians, like Auður djúpúðga, the settler woman.
+Most of the Vikings in Iceland were pagans, but some settlers were Christians, like Auður djúpúðga, the settler woman.

 There was great discord amongst the pagans and the Christians at Alþingi.
 The difficult decision was now up to the Lawspeaker Þorgeir.